johnmay/beam/README.md

 ChemicalGraph g = ChemicalGraph.fromSmiles("CCO");
 ```

-and for write it back to SMILES string.
+and for writing it back to SMILES notation.

 ```java
 String smi = g.toSmiles();